Varunmargam/My_Blogs/clkr777uh000u0al8b8vkhuit.md

 ---

-# Reading a JSON file
+# 📍Reading a JSON file

 To read a JSON file in Python we have to use an in-built module by doing: